ubern-mia/pyradise/docs/index.rst

 :mod:`~pyradise.process` package.
 This package includes functionality and prototypes for pre-processing, deep learning model inference, and post-processing with a similar mode of operations as well-known medical image libraries, such as SimpleITK or ITK.
-However, in contrast to other libraries, the :mod:`~pyradise.process` package offers a mechanism for guaranteeing reproducibility and a limited method for invertibility that will eventually be extended.
+However, in contrast to other libraries, the :mod:`~pyradise.process` package offers a mechanism for guaranteeing reproducibility and limited invertibility.

 After processing or loading, the altered data can be written to disk using a versatile writer from the :mod:`~pyradise.fileio` package to save the data as either a discrete image file or as DICOM-RTSS.
 In addition, some of